-Beth Wilson has been Vice-Chair of the Chartered Professional Accountants of Canada since October 2021.
+Beth Wilson has been Chair of the Chartered Professional Accountants of Canada since October 2023.
+Prior to that, she was the Vice-Chair of the Chartered Professional Accountants of Canada from October 2021 to October 2023.
 She is the former Chief Executive Officer of Dentons Canada LLP and was a member of the global leadership team, serving on the Global Board and Global Management Committee from July 2017 to January 2022.
 Prior to this role, Beth was an audit partner at KPMG from 2000 to 2016 and served as Managing Partner at KPMG in the Greater Toronto Area from 2009 to 2016.
 Between 2005 and 2016, she also served as a member of KPMG's Management Committee in various leadership positions, including Canadian Managing Partner Community Leadership, Canadian Managing Partner Regions and Enterprise with responsibility for 24 regional offices across Canada, and Chief Human Resources Officer.
 Beth is currently a trustee at The Hospital for Sick Children, and a director at Woodgreen Foundation, and Traferox Technologies Inc. She is also a non-executive director at IGM Financial Inc. and Power Corporation of Canada.
 Beth has a BComm from the University of Toronto and is a CPA.
 Beth resides in Toronto, Ontario, Canada.